Photocorynus

+Photocorynus spiniceps has a circumglobal distribution in the Atlantic and Pacific Oceans.
+In the Atlantic Ocean it has been recorded from both sides between 32°N and 13°S. In the Pacific it has been recorded from Japan, Hawaii and the Gulf of Panama. specimens have been taken from depths betweem 990 and 1,420 m.

 Like most other deepsea anglerfishes, Photocorynus spiniceps lures its prey into striking range using a bioluminescent sac at the end of an illicium, the highly modified first ray of the dorsal fin, and swallows the prey whole with the help of a distending jaw and a similarly distending stomach.
 Its prey can sometimes be as big as their own bodies.
-The male spends its life fused to its much larger female counterpart, therefore effectively turning her into a hermaphrodite.It is important to note that the male has to bite the female in order to spend the rest of its life fused together.
+The male spends its life fused to its much larger female counterpart, therefore effectively turning her into a hermaphrodite.
+The male has to bite the female in order to spend the rest of its life fused together.